 1- Decide WHERE to spend our energy wisely

 Very often, we tend to give away some energy we don’t have or more than what we have available.
-We try to make it look like we have it altogether, doing everything and being everything to everyone.
+We try to make it look like we have it all together, doing everything and being everything to everyone.

 The trick here is to decide what truly matters and what is actually not so important after all.
 What it means is that we might want to decide that having clean clothes is important but baking cakes from scratch for World Book Day at school isn’t (and buy some cakes/biscuits from the supermarket instead).
 We might decide that spending 30 mins doing some exercise or going for a walk outside is important but checking how many ‘likes’ we have on our Facebook post isn’t.

 We need to decide what matters.
 And avoid been sucked into activities that aren’t important to US.
 Saying ‘No, thank you’ to the demands or opportunities so you don’t go on overdraft and have to dip into that saving account.

 Remember too that self-care activities are important because looking after yourself is the only way for you to be able to look after others (See below – you can’t pour from an empty cup!).
 So when looking at what is important, look at what you need to do for your family, for others but think about yourself too.

 There is a lovely image to explain that.